This article will walk you through installing a scanner, creating and depositing checks, and allocating the donations in Subsplash Giving.

 Completing the Deposit

-1. Once you’ve completed scanning the checks, click the green Complete Deposit button on the bottom right-hand corner.
+Once you’ve completed scanning the checks, click the green Complete Deposit button in the bottom right-hand corner.

-2. If you are ready to deposit the checks into the bank click on the check box next to the batches you would like to process, select Close Deposit(s) on the right-hand corner, and click Confirm by clicking Close.
+If you are ready to deposit the checks into the bank, click on the check box next to the batches you would like to process, select Close Deposit(s) in the right-hand corner, and click Confirm by clicking Close.

-🏦 Funds will be deposited into your account within 1 business day if closed prior to 9:00 pm central time.
+🏦 Funds will be deposited into your account within 1 business day if closed before 9:00 p.m.
+Central Time.

 Keep in mind that you will need to allocate the donations and commit the batch before the deposit appears in the Transfers area of the Giving dashboard.